QNLab-USTC/SimQN/README.md

 - [ ] Physical Simulation on entanglement
 - [ ] Documents

-## Requirements and installation
+## Requirements and compile
 Python version > 3.7 is reiqured.
-To build QuantNetSim, setuptools is needed:
+To build QuantNetSim, `setuptools` and `wheel` is needed:
 ```
-pip3 install
+pip3 install setuptools wheel
 ```

 Run the following command to build QuantNetSim:
 ```
-python3 setup.py build
+python3 setup.py bdist_wheel # build wheel format package
 ```

-Or
+The following command will install a distribute in system:
 ```
-python3 setup.py install
+pip3 install dist/qns-<version>-none-any.whl
 ```
-to install a copy into system library

 ## Usage
 TBD